 Qualification and recognition

-On successful completion, you will receive the MEM40105 Certificate IV in Engineering qualification.
+On successful completion, learners will receive the MEM40105 Certificate IV in Engineering qualification.

 Connections with industry